nolauren/workshops/urdhpedagogy/workshop_timelinestorymap.md

 4. Best with visually rich media.
 5. The data is locked into the tool.

+Note: [Gigapixel](https://storymap.knightlab.com/gigapixel/) is great for working with images.

 ### Teaching
 - I use this as the form of scholarly communication for assignments.